 - The device is in a place that blocks cellular reception

-- Charge the device for four hours and assure the blue LED is lit solid (not blinking)
+- Charge the device and assure the light is on

-- Take the device out in transit with you at least 1.5 miles outdoors away from the charging location.
-This way the device can fully connect to local towers and GPS in the area.
+- Take the device out in transit with you at least 5-10 miles outdoors away from the charging location.
+This way the device can fully connect to local cellular towers and GPS in the area.

-- If the green LED stops blinking and the app is updating, continue using the device (problem was local)
+- If the app is updating, continue using the device (problem was local)

 - Otherwise, contact us at firstname.lastname@example.org providing as much information as possible